8ta4/blog/drafts/Feedback wanted: a pun-generation algorithm, pre-coding stage.md

 They say puns are the lowest form of humor.
 When I say I'm building a tool to automatically generate puns, they make pun of me!

-My goal is straightforward: create word-swapping puns that are easy to understood and relevant to the input.
+My goal is straightforward: create word-swapping puns that are easy to understood and relevant to the input. u/thepartners's [idealy](https://idealy.app) is the closest thing to what I'm aiming for, but it's not for me.

 Let me walk through a quick example.
 Say I wanted to create puns for this Reddit post: